Welcome to the second post of our blog series, Win at Retargeting!

 Once you receive some clicks from your ads, you can track them in Google Analytics:

-In the left hand side menu, look for Acquistion.
+In the left hand side menu, look for Acquisition.
 Click that, then click Campaigns.

 In the table that appears, look for the Campaign column: